NeilJustice/ZenUnitAndMetalMock/README.md

 // EVIDENCE concludes the declaration of FACTS section and begins the presentation of EVIDENCE section EVIDENCE

-// In ZenUnit test names are by-design duplicated between the FACTS section and the EVIDENCE section.
+// In ZenUnit test names are by design duplicated between the FACTS section and the EVIDENCE section.
 // This carefully-considered design decision is to maximize long-term test code readability
-// by always presenting test names at the top of test files instead of scattered throughout test files.
+// by always presenting test names group together at the top of test files.

 // TEST1X1 defines a 1-by-1 value-parameterized test
 // which processes its typesafe variadic arguments list 1-by-1.